Mahmudul Hasan Joy: International career

 In February 2022, he was named in Bangladesh's One Day International (ODI) squad for their series against Afghanistan.
 In March 2022, he was named in Bangladesh's ODI squad for their series against South Africa.

 In April 2022, in the first match against South Africa, Joy scored his first century in Test cricket.
 He also became the first batter for Bangladesh to score a century against South Africa in Tests.

+In November 2023, he was selected in Bangladesh's squad for the Test series against New Zealand.
+He scored 86 runs in the first innings of the first test in Sylhet.